 Just eating anything for lunch is not enough.
 It also should be done with a relevant approach.
 The study shows that 65% of employees eat at their desks or skip their meals completely.
 Having time to enjoy your lunch has multiple positive aspects, such as improved mental well-being, increased productivity, and creativity.

 Having lunch with other employees can also help with building strong relationships between them.
 If you’re a leader, consider dining with your team, as 81% of employees who take a daily lunch break together have a strong desire to be an active company member.
 As you can see, taking a few minutes off doesn’t mean losing money – actually, it gives the opposite result.

 Why stress management technique should become your daily routine?

-It’s not true that practicing stress control only in the moments of pressure would do all the work.
-Focusing on your reactions to situations and implementing mindfulness methods to your daily routine is key to balancing your emotions.
+It’s not true that practicing stress control only in moments of pressure would do all the work.
+Focusing on your reactions to situations and implementing mindfulness methods into your daily routine is key to balancing your emotions.
 Doing some exercises in the office surely would work too, but it won’t give you the best results in the long term.
 Applying small changes, but doing it systematically is a real game-changer.

 #1 Meditation and mindfulness

 Learning to stay focused on positive aspects that truly matter is an invaluable ability.
 Like with everything in life, from sport to work, you have to train to be the best in a particular field.
 There are many apps, which can help you with learning how to meditate, drive attention to your breath and inner body.